Chair-of-Model-based-Engineering/ConfigurableSchedulingTool/README.md

 ```
 The Jar will be located in the folder `target`.

+# How to repeat the evaluation of the VaMoS'25 paper

+The folder `example_models/VaMoS_25_Evaluation` holds all feature models used in the evaluation for the VaMoS'25 paper with the title "Modeling and Analysis of Configurable Job-Shop Scheduling Problems".
+All models are provided as uvl and xml-files and can be used to reproduce the family-based analysis.
+The separate configuration files to reproduce the instance-based analysis are not included due to their large size.
+To repeat the evaluation of the instance-based approach, the configuration files have to be generated using [FeatureIDE](https://featureide.github.io/).

 # Usage
 In a terminal, navigate to the `target`-folder.
 A Jar can be run with the command
 ```